jameslawler/notes/docs/portuguese/verbs/todo/mudar.md

 1. Changing a Habit or Behavior:

-   - Portuguese: Alterar um hábito ou comportamento - ex: Eu mudei a minha dieta para uma alimentação mais saudável.
+   - Portuguese: Alterar um hábito - ex: Eu mudei a minha dieta.
-   - English: Change a habit or behaviour - e.g: I changed my diet to a healthier one.
+   - English: Change a habit - e.g: I changed my diet.

 2. Moving to a New Place: